react-boilerplate/react-boilerplate/README.md

 Now you're ready to rumble!

 > Please note that this boilerplate is **production-ready and not meant for beginners**!
 If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.
 If you want a solid, battle-tested base to build your next product upon and have some experience with react, this is the perfect start for you.

+## When in doubt, re-install!
+If you're facing any inexplicable problems while installing dependencies, building your project or running tests, try reinstalling dependencies.
+It works for most cases.
+Run following commands in the exact order-

+Remove node_modules and build
+- `rm -rf node_modules`
+- `rm -rf build`

+Using yarn (recommended)
+- `yarn install`

+Using npm
+- `npm cache clean`
+- `npm install`

 ## Documentation